 The Adjutant General

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
-From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.
-The transfer of POWs was completed on June 4.
+From there, they were marched to Cabanatuan Camp #1 which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.
+The transfer of the healthier POWs to the camp was completed on June 4th.

+The POWs were sent out on work details to cut wood for the POW kitchens.
 Other POWs worked in rice paddies.
+Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+A typical day on any detail lasted from 7:00 A.M. until 5:00 P.M.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

-On 26 June 1942, six POWs were executed by the Japanese after they had left the camp to buy food and were caught returning to camp.
+On June 26th, six POWs were executed by the Japanese after they had left the camp to buy food and were caught returning to camp.
 The POWs were tied to posts in a manner that they could not stand up or sit down.
 No one was allowed to give them food or water and they were not permitted to give them hats to protect them from the sun.
 The men were left tied to the posts for 48 hours when their ropes were cut.
 Four of the POWs were executed on the duty side of the camp and the other two were executed on the hospital side of the camp.

 In January 1943, Trinka was selected to go to Lipa Batangas on a work detail.
-The POW on the detail built runways at Lipa Airfield, and every other day, the POWs worked on a farm.
-What is known Trinka was sent from the detail to the hospital at Bilibid Prison on January 7, 1943, with chronic bronchitis.
-He remained in the hospital ward on February 7, 1943, when he was discharged and sent to Cabanatuan.
+The POWs on the detail built runways at Lipa Airfield, and every other day, the POWs worked on a farm.
+What is known is that shortly after arriving at Lipa, Vendel was sent to the Naval Hospital at Bilibid Prison on January 7th, with chronic bronchitis.
+He remained in the hospital ward on February 7th when he was discharged and sent to Cabanatuan.